bgamari/ghc-wiki-import/build-bot.md

 Cron will run the command in a minimal environment: it won't execute your normal shell startup files, so you won't have your usual `PATH` settings, for example.
 To get the right `PATH` and other environment variables, we suggest adding them to the `make start` rule in `<buildbotdir>/Makefile`.
-FOr example, my start rule looks something like this:
+For example, my start rule looks something like this:

 ```wiki